codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 ======================= ============================================ ================================================= ============================================================================================

 .. note:: As a last resort, the Session library will try to fetch PHP's
-    session related INI settings, as well as legacy CI settings such as 'sess_expire_on_close' when any of the above is not configured.
+    session related INI settings, as well as CodeIgniter 3 settings such as 'sess_expire_on_close' when any of the above is not configured.
     However, you should never rely on this behavior as it can cause unexpected results or be changed in the future.
 Please configure